BlurryLight/qtcreator-wakatime/README.md

 1. git clone https://github.com/qt-creator/qt-creator.git
 2. cd qt-creator
 3. If you are building plugin for QtCreator 4.9 run 'git checkout origin/4.9' or list all branches with 'git branch -a' and pick required version.
-4. Build 'qt-creator' details here 'https://doc-snapshots.qt.io/qtcreator-extending/getting-and-building.html'(also you can run build from other Qt Creator).
+4. Build 'qt-creator' details here https://doc-snapshots.qt.io/qtcreator-extending/getting-and-building.html (also you can run build from other Qt Creator).
 5. Open 'qtcreator-wakatime' project with qt creator
 6. Replace "path_to_build" with your build directory isEmpty(IDE_BUILD_TREE): IDE_BUILD_TREE = "path_to_build"
 7. Build plugin.